FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/Using_file_exit_comm_area.md

 Records are compressed as a result of a negotiation between the sender partner and the receiver partner.
-At the sender end, records are compressed before being sent by the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span>.
-At the receiver end, the records are decompressed by the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> immediately after they are received.
-The records <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> supplies to the user function are never in compressed form.
+At the sender end, records are compressed before being sent by the {{< TransferCFT/componentshortname  >}}.
+At the receiver end, the records are decompressed by the {{< TransferCFT/componentshortname  >}} immediately after they are received.
+The records {{< TransferCFT/componentshortname  >}} supplies to the user function are never in compressed form.

 The ncomp field designates the compression algorithm used.
 The default